 The Kirribilli Loop – Harbour Bridge north side

 They rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
-As usual, the fun Harley 3Bridges Sydney tour, was already showing some beautiful sights and icons of Sydney.
+As usual, the birthday present to self trike tour, was already showing some beautiful sights and icons of Sydney.

 McMahons Point / Blues Point Reserve